Shortcuty/ShortcutyDocs/README.md

 Authorization: Bearer <your-api-key>
 ```

-To get an API key, visit your Account Settings and create one in the API Key Management section.
+To get an API key, visit your Account Settings on the Shortcuty website (https://shortcuty.app) and create one in the API Key Management section. **Note:** API keys can only be created and managed on the website, not in the iOS app.

 ---